-Differences between Dynamic and Station / Address Dynamic IP Address Static IP Address Changes every time a device connects to a network.
+Dynamic IP Address Static IP Address Changes every time a device connects to a network.
 Permanently assigned.
 Greater privacy since it changes each time a user logs on.
-Since static IP addresses don't change, it allows each device to be fully traceable .
-Dynamic IP addresses can be an issue when using for example.
-Voice over Internet Protocol Allows for faster upload and download speeds.
-(VoIP) since this type of addressing is less reliable as it can disconnect and change the IP address causing the VoIP connection to fail.
+Since static IP addresses don't change, it allows each device to be fully traceable.
+Dynamic IP addresses can be an issue when using, for example, Voice over Internet Protocol Allows for faster upload and download speeds.
 More expensive to maintain since the device must be constantly running so that information is always available.